DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-5/compression/_index.md

 - A key indicator for needing compression is if you find yourself constantly adjusting a track's fader to maintain balance, such as with vocals where some phrases are too soft or too loud.
 - While some instruments, like electric guitars, may not require compression due to their inherent characteristics, others, particularly vocals and bass, often benefit from it to maintain consistent levels throughout a performance.
 - Compression is not always necessary, but in many modern music productions, it's essential for achieving the polished sound expected in commercial releases, addressing issues from uneven instrumental performances to the technical challenges posed by electronic and acoustic instruments.

+## Automatic Gain Makeup: Pros and Cons

+*   **Definition**: Automatic gain makeup is a feature in some compressors that automatically compensates for the level change that occurs when compression is applied.
+*   **Pros**:
+    *   It seems like a bright idea on the face of it, because it leaves one hand free.
+*   **Cons**:
+    *   Automatic gain makeup often encourages inexperienced users to overcook the processing.
+    *   Automatic gain makeup designs almost always make compressed signals feel louder than uncompressed ones, which can mislead users into applying too much compression.
+    *   The loudness hike probably helps manufacturers sell more plug-ins.
+    *   The automatic option is not precise.

+In summary, while automatic gain makeup may seem convenient, the sources suggest that it can lead to over-compression due to the perceived loudness increase.
+It may be preferable to manually adjust the gain to ensure more accurate control over the final sound.
+One should be super vigilant when matching the subjective loudness of the processed and unprocessed sounds for comparison purposes, because most loudness processors make it ridiculously easy to mug yourself in this way.
+It is essential to focus on the side effects, not the loudness hike.
+Therefore, manual adjustment is generally recommended for better control.

 - From here go to the mix and work on some of the tracks that you think might benefit from compression.